kontent-ai/custom-element-starter-react/README.md

 [![Discord][discord-shield]][discord-url]

-# Kontent.ai React Integration Template
+# Kontent.ai React Custom Element Starter

-This template can be used to jumpstart your own custom element development with Kontent.ai.
-It contains all the necessary tools for creating a new [Custom Element](https://kontent.ai/learn/tutorials/develop-apps/integrate/content-editing-extensions/), a UI extension for content editors.
+This starter can be used to jumpstart your own custom element development with Kontent.ai.
+It contains all the necessary tools for creating a new [Custom Element](https://kontent.ai/learn/docs/custom-elements), a UI extension for content editors.

 You can inspire yourself by browsing already created integrations [**here**](https://github.com/topics/kontent-ai-integration).